excsn/fibre/README.GUIDE.md

 Fibre's main philosophy is to provide the right tool for the job.
 Instead of using a general-purpose MPMC channel for all tasks, you can choose a specialized implementation that is algorithmically optimized for your use case, leading to better performance and lower overhead.

 *   **SPSC (Single-Producer, Single-Consumer):** The fastest pattern.
 Use when one thread/task sends to exactly one other thread/task.
+Implemented with a lock-free ring buffer.
 *   **MPSC (Multi-Producer, Single-Consumer):** Many threads/tasks send to one receiver.
 Great for collecting results or distributing work to a single processor.
+Implemented with a lock-free linked list.
 *   **SPMC (Single-Producer, Multi-Consumer):** One thread/task broadcasts the same message to many receivers.
+Each consumer gets a clone of the message.
+Implemented with a specialized ring buffer that tracks individual consumer progress.
 *   **MPMC (Multi-Producer, Multi-Consumer):** The most flexible pattern, allowing many-to-many communication.
+Implemented with a `parking_lot::Mutex` for robust state management and support for mixed sync/async waiters.
+*   **Oneshot:** A channel for sending a single value, once, from one of potentially many senders to a single receiver.

 ### Hybrid Sync/Async Model

-The `mpmc`, `mpsc`, and `spmc` channels support full interoperability between synchronous and asynchronous code.
+The `mpmc`, `mpsc`, `spmc`, and `spsc` channels support full interoperability between synchronous and asynchronous code.
 Every sender and receiver handle has a `to_sync()` or `to_async()` method that performs a zero-cost conversion.
 This allows you to, for example, have producers running in standard OS threads (`std::thread`) sending data to a consumer running in a Tokio task, all on the same channel.

 ### Sender/Receiver Handles

 All channels are interacted with via sender and receiver handles (e.g., `Sender`, `Receiver`, `Producer`, `Consumer`).
 These handles control access to the channel and manage its lifetime.
-When all senders for a channel are dropped, the channel becomes "disconnected."
-When all receivers are dropped, the channel becomes "closed."
+When all senders for a channel are dropped, the channel becomes "disconnected" from the perspective of the receiver.
+When all receivers are dropped, the channel becomes "closed" from the perspective of the sender.

 ## Quick Start Examples